 propagation and grafting of all types of vegetation.

-Harvesting by the Signs of
+the Signs of

 Crops and other plants that were to be preserved for future use were